aboutroots/js-courses-ref/react/Max/README.md

    Update state immutably - ***do it in two ways***
 9. Additionally, when click on the result, remove it from the above array (update array immutably ***in to ways*** - with spread op. and filter method)
+10. Outsource your action types into constants you can use in your application, so that you always just import a constant (into reducer.js and Counter.js) and eliminate the danger of mistyping.
+	(If you only have two types of actions you dispatch, you might not need that)
+	- start by adding the action.js file in the store folder

+MID:

+11. Use multiple reducers
+	- one for the counter
+	- one for the results
+	- add a new reducers folder (in store), and then add counter.js and result.js files
+12. Connect reducers using the helper function from the redux package